Skip to content

 Here is what happens under the hood:

-1. lind-clang(aka scripts/lind_compile) compiles hello.c into a WebAssembly (WASM) binary that is linked against lind-glibc, and put into lind file system root(lind-wasm/lindfs).
+1. lind-clang(aka scripts/bin/lind_compile) compiles hello.c into a WebAssembly (WASM) binary that is linked against lind-glibc, and put into lind file system root(lind-wasm/lindfs).

-2. lind-wasm(aka scripts/lind_run) runs the compiled wasm using lind-wasm runtime and the lind-posix microvisor.
+2. lind-wasm(aka scripts/bin/lind_run) runs the compiled wasm using Lind-Wasm runtime and the RawPOSIX microvisor.

 To compile a Rust crate into a lind-glibc linked WASM binary, follow this guide: Compiling Rust Code with lind-glibc